Thinking for tomorrow, acting today

 This multidisciplinary team comprises representatives from all the organization’s core functions: human resources, public affairs/communications, legal affairs, IT, operations and investment.
 The team has decision-making authority and sufficient resources to act with agility and efficiency on a daily basis.
 Its objectives are to:

-- Allocate technological and human resources to meet the basic needs of each business unit
+- Allocate technological and human resources to meet the critical needs of each business unit;

-- Share best practices on our business and investment platforms
+- Share best practices on our business and investment platforms; and

-- Maintain close ties with all internal and external stakeholders.
+- Maintain close ties with all internal and external stakeholders to foster a transversal approach.

 Strategic crisis unit